Robert Cantor

 December: Pencil Sharpener: Eggplant Bunny was included in the Winter Group Exhibit at the Fraser Gallery in Bethesda, MD.

-August: Pencil Sharpener: Sun Wu Kung wins First Place at the Fraser Gallery's 9th Annual Georgetown International Art Competition in Washington, DC.
+August: Pencil Sharpener: Sun Wu Kung wins First Place Award at the Fraser Gallery's 9th Annual Georgetown International Art Competition in Washington, DC.
 The juror was Jack Rasmussen, director and curator of the Katzen Arts Center at American University.

-Copyright 2010 by Robert Cantor
+Copyright by Robert Cantor